 The variables concerning the auction consist of the guide price, the undisclosed reserve price where available and the sale price where appropriate.
 In cases where the property was withdrawn and re-advertised for private treaty sale, the revised guide price for the property is also noted where available.
+As the auction house continued to act as the estate agent for the property any change was held on their records.
 Undisclosed reserve prices are available for 240 of the 404 properties in the sample.
 In the remaining cases, the reserve was not available due to the property being sold prior to auction, and therefore a reserve was not set, or because the information was not recorded in the auction book.
 Data is also available on the number of bids, number of bidders on a particular property, the attendance at the auction, and whether multiple auctions were held that day.
+This data was recorded on the day of the auction by the agency and then subsequently released to ourselves.
+Throughout the auction a member of staff would note all bids, identifying individual bidders.
+This then allows a separation of the number of bids from the number of bidders.
+Attendance is defined by a head count of people in the room.
+This is aided by the auctions taken place in the offices of the agency, not at the property as is sometimes the case, for example in markets such as Australia.
+The multiple auction dummy is based on the records from the firm and was simply based on whether more than one auction took place on one day.
+This is of interest as the firm would hold the auctions together, back to back, rather than at different times in the day^{16} .